kotolex/checking/README.md

 # README #

-A simple library to test your python code.
+A simple library for testing your own python code.

 Key Features:

- * no third-party dependencies, only the standard library is used
+ * no third-party dependencies, only standard library is used
  * no need to inherit from any classes
- * no need to name your files and/or tests with the prefix or postfix 'test' added
+ * no need to name your files and/or tests with a prefix or a postfix called 'test'
- * it is possible to use native python assert as well as library asserts
+ * it is possible to interract with native python assert as well as library asserts
- * simple and understandable work with tests, data providers, checks
+ * simple and clear work with tests, data providers, checks, etc.
- * the ability to run based on a file with settings or passing arguments on the command line
+ * ability to run based on a file with settings or passing arguments on command line
- * automatic search for all tests in the current folder and subfolders
+ * automatic search for all tests within a current folder and subfolders
  * flexible configuration of both tests and their groups, the ability to group tests and run only selected groups
- * the ability to use both the built-in results processing tool and write your own
+ * the ability to use both the built-in results processing tool and write your own one
- * the ability to group, stop the test by timeout, parallel launch, mocking without installing additional plugins
+ * the ability to group, stop test by timeout, parallel launch, mocking without installing extra plugins

 ### Installation ###